muzaffertanis/Multi-Layer-Perceptron-Implementation/README.md

 ---

 # Results
-As an example, I tried to train a classifier model on MNIST dataset.
+As an example, I tried to train a classifier model on MNIST handwritten dataset.

 The model has 20 hidden layers.